riqkml/riqkml/README.md

 **Talking about Personal Stuffs:**

-- 👨🏽‍💻 I’m currently working on Bali Cipta Inovator;
+- 👨🏽‍💻 I’m currently working as React Native Developer;
-- 🌱 I’m currently learning Javascript and Kotlin;
+- 🌱 I’m currently learning Javascript;
 - 🤔 I’m looking for help with Data Structures, design pattern and Algorithms 😭;
 - 💼 I'm pursuing Bachelor degree on computer science in Binus University
 - 💬 Ask me about anything, I am happy to help;